anilvem1/LAMoveCRMAttachmentsToBlob-API/README.md

 <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### Note: If CRM version is 9.0 and later, please do the below
+#### Note: If CRM version is 9.0 and later, please do the below

-- While deploying Logic App, enter the parameter 'crmOrgVersion' value as 8.2 instead of 9.0
+- While deploying Logic App (LA-API-MoveCRMEmail-AttachmentsToBlob), enter the parameter 'crmOrgVersion' value as 8.2 instead of 9.0

-### Note

-To update the start and end dates for CreatedOn for email records, go to Logic App Code view -> Line 111 -> "$filter": "attachmentcount gt 0 and createdon gt 2017-01-01T00:00:00Z and createdon lt 2018-01-01T00:00:00Z",

 ## Pre requisites